PeterWangIntel/crosswalk-website/Remote-debugging-on-android.md

 Follow the steps 'Inspect web pages or web apps in Chrome Browser.

 ## Trouble shooting
-If you can't see the web page or web app shown in Chrome Browser in the host machine, Please check with below steps:
+If you can't see the web page or web app shown in Chrome Browser in the host machine, please check with below steps:
 ```
 host$ adb shell
 shell@android$ cat /proc/net/unix |grep devtools_remote